 Career decisions are highly uncertain, and so often the most valuable thing you can do is learn more about your options.
 That way, you’ll be able to make better decisions in the long-run.

 Sometimes this means that it can be worth taking an option just as an experiment.
 For this reason, in the past we sometimes added “exploration value” to the framework.
 Today, we think this is a little confusing, so we took it out (instead we factored into our advice on finding the right career).
 However, we still think the idea is right – often the most important thing is to try out lots of options.

 Further breaking down the factors

 Here are some questions to consider when assessing each factor.
-We don’t give all our reasoning for this break-down – it’s given in the main career guide articles.
+We don’t give all our reasoning for this break-down – it’s available in the main career guide articles.

-We think what’s key about personal fit are your chances of excelling in the area..
+We think that the key to personal fit is your chances of excelling in the area.
 But how can you work out what those are?